The necessary equipment

 9. Work on the strap hooks

-Take the two straps measuring 29 mm wide and 11 cm long.
+Take the two strips 29 mm wide and 11 cm long.

 Pass the rectangular loops through the center of the 11 cm strips and glue the two ends of the strips together.

 Work the slices with tokonole then fold pieces no. 2 and no. 3 in half.
-Then, place the 11 cm strips at the level of the hole for the rivet (indicated on the pattern) and let them protrude approximately 2.5 cm from the edge.
+Then, place the 11 cm strips at the hole for the rivet (indicated on the pattern) and leave them protruding about 2.5 cm from the edge.

-Using a round awl, mark the location of the rivet as well as the sewing holes on the 11 cm strips.
+Using a round awl, mark the location of the rivet and the sewing holes on the 11 cm strips.

-Pierce the strap to place the rivet and facilitate the passage of the needle when sewing.
+Pierce the strap to place the rivet and make it easier to pass the needle through when sewing.

-Fold parts no. 2 and no. 3 in half and glue them using contact cement.
+Fold pieces #2 and #3 in half and glue them together using contact glue.

-To finish, sew the two squares.
-Be careful, you only need to sew the outline of the square.
-Diagonal stitching will be done during final assembly.
+Finally, sew the two squares together.
+Be careful, you only need to sew around the edges of the square.
+The diagonal seam will be done during the final assembly.

-You can use a steel roller to flatten the piece of leather and allow better adhesion of the contact cement.
+You can use a steel roller to flatten the piece of leather and allow better adhesion of the contact adhesive.

-10. Work all the slices of the basane
+10. Work all the slices of the sheepskin

 Finish working all the slices of the sheepskin (with a finishing eraser) before continuing the assembly.